Wichita State Shockers men's basketball: Second Final Four and undefeated regular season

+Marshall departure and decline

 After the 2019–20 season, eight Shockers players entered the NCAA transfer portal, with seven eventually leaving the program.
 During this period, several former players alleged a pattern of physical and verbal abuse of players, leading to the university hiring a St. Louis-based law firm to conduct an independent investigation.
 Marshall resigned shortly before the 2020–21 season, with Wichita State buying out his contract for $7.75 million over six years.
 Assistant coach Isaac Brown was named interim head coach for 2020–21.

+In Brown's first year, he took the Shockers to the NCAA Tournament but lost to Drake in the First Four.
+During the season, he was named full-time head coach.
+The following 2 seasons, the Shockers would finish 32–28 and were not invited to any postseason tournament.
+This led to Wichita State firing Brown on March 11, 2023.

+Wichita State hired Paul Mills on March 22, 2023.

 Rivalries

-When Wichita State became a AP Top 25 regular in the early 2010s, there came interest in reviving annual games against Kansas and Kansas State.
+When Wichita State became an AP Top 25 regular in the early 2010s, there came interest in reviving annual games against Kansas and Kansas State.
 In February 2013, Kansas state senator Michael O'Donnell introduced a bill requiring Kansas and Kansas State to schedule Wichita State, but the bill never passed.
+Kansas and Wichita State scheduled a game for the 2023–24 season, their first regular season game since 1993.
 Wichita State last played Kansas in the 2015 NCAA tournament, a game they won 78–65.
-Kansas leads the all-time series 13–3.
-They last played Kansas State in the 2021–22 season, a game which they lost 59–65.
-Kansas State leads the all-time series 19–9.
+Kansas leads the all-time series 12–3.
+They last played Kansas State in the 2024–25 season, a game which they won 84–65.
+Kansas State leads the all-time series 20–10.